Skip to main content

 Speaker:

-This lecture focuses on computational complexity which lies at the heart of computer science thinking.
+This lecture focuses on computational complexity, a concept which lies at the heart of computer science thinking.
 In short, it is a way to quickly gauge an approximation to the computational resource required to perform a task.
-Methods to analyse a computer program and to perform the approximation are presented.
-Speaker: David Lester.

 2